anonnstudent/logistic_growth/README.md

 ## Analysis
-This is an analysis of data on the number of *Escherichia coli* present within a culture each hour during its growth.
-This  is an analysis of data on *Escherichia coli*, which consists of the number of cells each hour during its culturing.
+This repository is an analysis of  *Escherichia coli* growth data, which consists of observations of the number of cells present each hour during its culturing period.
+During the experiment, the population of *E.coli* initially grows exponentially but then this growth slows and reaches an equilibrium, known as the carrying capacity.

+- explain what carrying capacity is, what causes it

-During the experiment, the population of *E.coli* grows exponentially but then this slows and reaches an equilibrium (carrying capacity).
-From this analysis of this data, the initial population size of the bacteria (*N[0]*). rate of growth (*r*) and carrying capacity (*K*) can be estimated which can be used (WITHIN THE BELOW EQUATION) to find the population size at a given time (*t*).
+From this analysis of this data, the initial population size of the bacteria (*N[0]*), rate of growth (*r*) and carrying capacity (*K*) can be estimated which can be used (WITHIN THE BELOW EQUATION) to find the population size at a given time (*t*).

-To estimate *N[0]* and *r* the linear approximation below can be used:

-(when K is greater than N[0] and t is small then the population will grow exponentially)

-- this sigmodal curve from growth can be linearised by log transforming number of cells (y-axis) - gives linear relationship at early time points in experiment and the a constant at later time points.
+- include logistic growth equation

+This is the solution of Lotka-Voltera model/logistic growth - FACT CHECK and EXPLAIN what this means and how relates.

+The growth of *E.coli* when plotted produces a sigmoidal curve showing this exponential growth which eventually decreases and levels off to a constant population size.
+By log-transforming the data of the number of cells observed (y-axis) to produce a semi-log plot, this growth can be observed in linear relationships instead.
+Here, the early time points where there is exponential growth show a positive linear relationship and later time points where there is no population growth show this constant population size.
+By applying linear models to these observed relationships within this semi-log plot, estimates for the population parameters mentioned above can be obtained.

+To estimate values of *N[0]* and *r*, a linear model can be applied to the early time points where this positive linear relationship is present.
+The linear approximation of the observed logistic growth to this model to estimate these parameters is below:

+*ln(N) = ln(N0) + rt*

-- Using this can find these parameters from the data
+- explain this

-- fitting a linear model to the early time points can find N0 and r
-- fitting a linear model to the later time points to find t
+To estimate values of *K*, a linear model can be applied to the later time points where this constant population size is present.
+The linear approximation of the observed logistic growth applied to the model to estimate this parameter is below:

+*N(t) = K + 0 · t*

+- explain this

 ### Results

-Using data from experiment1.csv, the results from the analysis above are as follows:
+The data analysed is taken from the dataset **experiment1.csv**.
+To apply these linear models, this data first had to be subsetted into time points showing exponential and constant growth in the sigmoidal curve.
+The code to do this and fit the models is shown below:

 N[0] <- 995.256
 r <- 9.990e-03